Frequently asked questions (FAQs)

 Does the online portal automatically create the ability groups?

-• No, The programme will automatically place each them at below, on, or above level (for that topic).
-You, as the teacher can then group your students accordingly, and you have all the teaching support you need to teach them based on their knowledge and skill level.
+• No, the programme will automatically place each student at below, on, or above level (for that topic).
+You, as the teacher can then group your students accordingly and teach them based on their knowledge and skill level.

-Can you upload and assign tasks we have created outselves within the OUP dashboard?
+Can I upload and assign tasks I have created outselves within the OUP dashboard?

 • No, you cannot upload and assign custom tasks through the dashboard.
 However, you can add custom tests in the reporting screen with grading and notes.